StatMixedML/CatBoostLSS/README.md

 ![Optional Text](../master/plots/MunichRent_densities.png)

 ### Comparison to other approaches
 To evaluate the prediction accuracy of **CatBoostLSS**, we compare the forecasts of the Munich rent example to the implementations available in [XGBoostLSS](https://github.com/StatMixedML/XGBoostLSS), [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html), [gamboostLSS](https://cran.r-project.org/package=gamboostLSS), [bamlss](https://cran.r-project.org/web/packages/bamlss/index.html), [disttree](https://rdrr.io/rforge/disttree/) and [NGBoost](https://github.com/stanfordmlgroup/ngboost/).
 We evaluate distributional forecasts using the average Continuous Ranked Probability Scoring Rules (CRPS) and the average Logarithmic Score (LOG), where lower scores indicate a better forecast, along with additional error measures evaluating the mean-prediction accuracy of the models.
 Recall that we use the default parameter setttings for **CatBoostLSS**, while all other models are trained using tuned parameters.
 Further details on how we trained the models can be found [here](https://github.com/StatMixedML/XGBoostLSS).
-NGBoost is trained as follows
+NGBoost is trained with the following manually selected parameters, as there is no built-in parameter tuning available yet

 ```python
 np.random.seed(seed = 1234)